Direct and ordinal products realized by triangular norm operators with no zero divisors: Direct minimum products

-Notice that Definition \ref{3.3} is quite general in the sense that the fuzzy relational structure of a direct product is contingent upon the particular triangular norm operator one chooses as its realization.
-This fact is highlighted by comparing Theorem \ref{3.5} and Theorem \ref{4.4}.
-The following is a concrete instance of Definition \ref{3.3} when the direct product is realized by the $n$-ary extension of the minimum triangular norm.
+Notice that Definition \ref{3.3} is quite general in the sense that the fuzzy relational structure obtained by calculating the direct product is contingent upon the particular triangular norm one chooses as its realization.